bruce-hill/tomo/docs/moments.md

 represented using a UNIX timestamp in seconds and a number of nanoseconds to represent sub-second times (in C, the equivalent of `struct timeval`).
-Moment values do not represent calendar dates or clock times, they represent an exact moment in time, such as the moment when a file was last modified on the filesystem or the current moment (`Moment.now()`).
+Moment values do not represent calendar dates or clock times, they represent an exact nanosecond-long sliver of time, such as the moment when a file was last modified on the filesystem or the current moment (`Moment.now()`).

 ⚠️⚠️⚠️ **WARNING** ⚠️⚠️⚠️ Dates and times are deeply counterintuitive and you should be extremely cautious when writing code that deals with dates and times.
 Effort